mastodon/mastodon/docs/Using-the-API/API.md

 These values should be requested in the app itself from the API for each new app install + mastodon domain combo, and stored in the app for future requests.

-**POST /api/v1/devices/register**

-Form data:

-- `registration_id`: Device token (also called registration token/registration ID)

-Apps can use Firebase Cloud Messaging to receive push notifications from the instances, given that the instance admin has acquired a Firebase API key.
-More in [push notifications](Push-notifications.md).
-This method requires a user context, i.e. your app will receive notifications for the authorized user.

-**POST /api/v1/devices/unregister**

-Form data:

-- `registration_id`: Device token (also called registration token/registration ID)

-To remove the device from receiving push notifications for the user.

 ___

 ## Entities